mate-academy/react_people-table/README.md

   [DEMO LINK](https://<your_account>.github.io/react_people-table/)
 - Follow the [React task guideline](https://github.com/mate-academy/react_task-guideline#react-tasks-guideline)

-## React Router tasks
+## Basic tasks
 1. Implement `HomePage` available at `/` with just a title `Home page`
 1. Implement `PeoplePage` available at `/people` with a title `Peope page`
 1. Redirect to `/` from `/home`
-1. Implement `NotFoundPage` with a title `Page not found` that is shown at all the other URLs
+1. Implement `NotFoundPage` with a title `Page not found` that is shown for all the other URLs
 1. Add a `Header` visible everywhere with navigation links to both pages
-1. Create `getPeople` method fetching `people` from [API](https://mate-academy.github.io/react_people-table/api/people.json) when `PeoplePage` is opened.
+1. Create `getPeople` method fetching `people` from [API](https://mate-academy.github.io/react_people-table/api/people.json) when `PeoplePage` is opened
     - Find a `mother` and a `father` by `motherName` and `fatherName` and add them to the person for future use
-1. Implement `PeopleTable` component accepting an array of people as a param.
-  It should show these columns:
+1. Implement `PeopleTable` component accepting an array of people as a param and rendering them in a table It should show these columns:
     - `name`
     - `sex`